BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 <br>

-##### 🅰️ If you're rendering the UI with Blazor WebAssembly, the call with have to be made as follows:
+##### 🅰️ If you're rendering the UI with Blazor WebAssembly, the call will have to be made as follows:

 *In the WebAssembly client project*
 ```csharp